bradrf/eof/README.md

 If you're the kind of person that would like to do something on my behalf, I'd ask that you try to reduce the amount of suffering you may be [causing animals](https://www.3movies.wtf/) and/or contributing something to [Cocoon House](https://www.cocoonhouse.org/).
 And, if you or someone you know needs help, you can try [988 Lifeline](https://988lifeline.org/).

 Give your loved ones a hug from me—it'll be a huge surprise for anyone that knows me!
 Perhaps with a little goose to spice it up? ;-)

+Need the answer to life, the universe, and everything?
+The number 42 is community.
+You need to have folks you trust that are interested in sharing your experience.
+Sounds simple, and yet: the devil's in the pudding—check for botulism!